jordimalla/github-backup-automation/README.md

 # github-backup-automation

-This project is baseing with this [koddr/github-backup-automation](https://github.com/koddr/github-backup-automation)
+This project is basing on this [koddr/github-backup-automation](https://github.com/koddr/github-backup-automation)

 I only add two thinghs:
 - In the Dokerfile: I Add a few lines to load my python script for send an alert message when the copy finished.